Buying a Property in France

 The guide includes consideration of the different types of French property auctions, advertising of French property auctions, the auction particulars (cahier des charges), the reserve price (mise à prix ), and the French property auction procedure (vente à la bougie).

-Find out more about Buying at a French Property Auction.
+You can read the guide at Buying at a French Property Auction.